Frequently Asked Questions

 Don’t forget a hat or cap of your choosing for skin protection.

 Belt and a cartridge holder can make life much easier for you during the hunt.

-Your laundry is done every day except Sunday so we recommend four pair of undergarments, 4 pair of socks, three shirts and three pants/shorts for your stay.
+Your laundry is done every day except Sunday so we recommend 4 pair of undergarments, 4 pair of socks, 3 shirts and 3 pants/shorts for your stay.

 Most of our hunting guests and their families wear their hunting clothes for dinner as we retire to the fire before and after dinner on most nights.
 If you wish to have some other comfortable clothes to wear to dinner, a sweat suit, or jeans and a sweater or sweatshirt would be fine.